 Population aging is a global trend, including in Vietnam, and has become a significant social issue that profoundly impacts the overall development process of all nations worldwide in political, economic, cultural, and social aspects.
-As a result, health-related issues among the elderly are becoming increasingly prevalent, including malnutrition, muscle mass loss, and muscle weakness.
+Consequently, health issues like malnutrition, muscle mass loss, and weakness are increasingly prevalent among the elderly.